SEA CADETS

 Shooting

 Cadets are taught rifle handling skills and undertake range target shooting as part of a structured, supervised training programme emphasising safe and responsible use.
+In addition, they develop focus, control and accuracy, all within a highly disciplined and safety-first environment.

 Scroll to Top